codex-team/editor.js/docs/tools.md

   static get conversionConfig() {
     return {
       export: 'text', // this property of tool data will be used as string to pass to other tool
-      import: 'text' // in this property imported string will be passed };
+      import: 'text' // to this property imported string will be passed };
   }
 }